OpenGov Voices: CandidateVerification – transparency in political background checks

 In the 1980s, President Ronald Reagan used the proverb “trust and verify” as a signature phrase of relations with the Soviet Union.
 Post 9/11, we’ve learned we also need to “trust and verify” before you buy a car and before you hire a new employee.
-In fact, you can’t coach a little league team or do many volunteer jobs without completing a background check.
+In fact, you can’t coach a little league team or do many volunteer jobs without completing an advanced background check.

 It’s time we extended that same verification standard to political candidates.
 As a former two-time candidate in Washington State, I know first-hand the impact of candidates withholding information from voters.
 In my 2004 bid for the State House, my primary opponent had filed for chapter 7 two years before the election, a revelation that didn’t emerge until after I narrowly lost the race and one that Democrats used to defeat the GOP nominee by a wide margin in the general election.